-With great relief I can say that chocolate toxicity season, which begins a week before Halloween and ends on Valentine's Day, is nearly over.
-During the heaviest part of the season (around Christmas), I treated two or three dogs every night at the emergency clinic for complications associated with chocolate.
+Chocolate toxicity season begins a week before Halloween and ends on Valentine’s Day.
+During the heaviest part of the season (around Christmas), I treat two or three dogs every night at the emergency clinic for complications associated with chocolate.

 My Jack Russell Terrier is about 11 and comes from excellent breeding stock.
 Due to inattentive children, she had multiple incidents of chocolate consumption when she was younger.
 She displayed all of the major symptoms but recovered.